Miro Alternatives

 • +Strong real-time collaboration

-• +Word/PowerPoint export on Pro
+• +Word and PowerPoint export at Pro

 Trade-offs